EDB Postgres for Kubernetes Plugin v1

 Note

-for OpenShift in CNP is "openshift-operators".
-Many (most) clients will use
+the namespace becomes very important on OpenShift.
+The default namespace for OpenShift in CNP is "openshift-operators".
+Many (most) clients will use a different namespace for the CNP operator.

 results in

-You can find the OpenShift-related files in the openshift sub-folder:
+You can find the OpenShift-related files in the openshift

 report Cluster

-The cluster sub-command gathers the following:
+sub-command gathers the following:

-cluster resources: the cluster information, same as kubectl get cluster -o yaml
+- cluster resources: the cluster information, same as

-cluster pods: pods in the cluster namespace matching the cluster name
+- cluster pods: pods in the cluster namespace matching the cluster name

-cluster jobs: jobs, if any, in the cluster namespace matching the cluster name
+- cluster jobs: jobs, if any, in the cluster namespace matching the cluster name

-events: events in the cluster namespace
+- events: events in the cluster namespace

-pod logs: logs for the cluster Pods (optional, off by default) in JSON-lines format
+- pod logs: logs for the cluster Pods (optional, off by default) in JSON-lines format

-job logs: logs for the Pods created by jobs (optional, off by default) in JSON-lines format
+- job logs: logs for the Pods created by jobs (optional, off by default) in JSON-lines format

-If the -f flag is not used, a default timestamped report name will be used.
+flag is not used, a default timestamped report name will be used.

 Note that the cluster information does not contain configuration Secrets / ConfigMaps,

-so the -S is disabled.
+so the -S

 Note